opengisci/opengisci.github.io/_posts/2023-12-07-site-review.md

 ### Labs

-- There are *three* labs thus far:
+- There are *four* labs:
-  - Dar es Salaam Resilience in PostGIS SQL
-  - Chicago COVID-19 Spatial Accessibility in Python
-  - Twitter Disasters in R
+  - Chakraborty
+  - Malcomb et al
+  - Spielman et al
+  - Kang et al

 - Have each of the lab analyses been published with a Git repository?
 - Do each of the lab have a post with interesting findings from the lab report?